Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 • Mediastinoscopy: A doctor makes a small incision in the chest and inserts a device called a mediastinoscope.
 The device is similar to a laparoscope.
 It may be used to diagnose malignant pleural mesothelioma.

 • Thoracoscopy: A doctor makes a small incision in the chest and inserts a device called a thoracoscope.
 The device is similar to a laparoscope.
-It is recommended for obtaining an adequate biopsy sample in pleural mesothelioma patients.
+It is the preferred method for obtaining an adequate biopsy sample in pleural mesothelioma patients.

 • Thoracotomy: A doctor makes a large incision in the chest.
 The procedure is similar to a laparotomy and may be used to collect samples to diagnose pleural mesothelioma.